 A wider sphere of information allows you to associate more varied stimuli that you may not pay attention to because it seems irrelevant.
 When you simultaneously focus on many elements, your mind is more likely to combine this information into unique and original ideas (Memmert, 2007).

-This little known method could be just what you need to generate lots of unique solutions to a problem.
-It’s known as the Hierarchical Heuristic.
+This little known method could be just what you need to generate lots of unique solutions to a problem—the Hierarchical Heuristic.
 Start out by creating an initial list of solutions.
 Analyze this list to find the solutions that have something in common.
 The commonality becomes the general category of solutions, known as the superordinate.
 Then find additional solutions that are examples or subordinate to your superordinate.

 Continue in this way to find new categories of solutions and again generate subordinate examples for your new category.
 This approach has been shown to facilitate the generation of many high quality solutions (Butler and Thomas, 1999).